paullukic/python-JSON-to-CSV/README.md

 # python-JSON-to-CSV
  - This is a python script that will convert your JSON file into CSV file.
+ - In .py script enter file paths and run the code from terminal or your IDE.

- - Take care when you're writing your file paths.
+ > Note: take care when you're writing your file paths.